Hillcrest Veterans Square

 The monument in Hillcrest Veterans Square.

 Hillcrest Veterans Square is a triangle-shaped public park located in Fresh Meadows, Queens, New York City.

+Description

 The square contains a monument erected by Hillcrest Post No. 1078 of the American Legion.
-In 2005, the park’s original monument to the veterans was replaced by a more detailed design.
-The new monument contains a plaque from the original monument along with excerpts from the poem “We Shall Keep the Faith” by Moina Michael.
-Its mention of the poppies growing in Flanders Fields inspired use of this flower as a symbol of remembrance for those who fought in the First World War.
+In 2005, the park's original monument to the veterans was replaced by a more detailed design.
+The new monument contains a plaque from the original monument along with excerpts from the poem "We Shall Keep the Faith" by Moina Michael.
+Its mention of the poppies growing in Flanders Fields inspired the use of this flower as a symbol of remembrance for those who fought in the First World War.
 In addition to the monument, Hillcrest Veterans Square contains a flagpole and a red maple tree.